ucsf-bhhi/home_safe/data_processing/cleaning_demographic_data.md

 that all of these are in fact cities (I only verified for ones I suspected having misspellings).
 Remove Zip codes from the end of cities listed.
 Combining all unknown’s into one (data not collected, refused, doesn’t know etc).
 Changing responses “ca” to “unknown”.
-Flagging , “2 houses from corner tx”, “north side of parking lot”, “home” and “homeless”, “outside california”, not sure what to do with these.
+Changed zipcodes to their associated post office city.
+Flagging “2 houses from corner tx”, “north side of parking lot”, “home” and “homeless”, “outside california”, “43920” (which is a zipcode for outside Ca) not sure what to do with these.

 ### Questions: